cloudvista/vaa/readme.md

 ```

-### Analysis of All VistA Client Traffic
+### Analysis of all VistA Applications

-Using the client traffic captured, the Analysis Team shall provide Traffic Analysis comprising all client traffic of all users for each of the three VistA systems.
-In addition, the Analysis Team shall provide a cross-VistA Analysis Report distinguishing cross-VistA from VistA-specific traffic patterns.
-All four reports (i.e. 3 Traffic Analysis Reports and 1 Cross VistA Analysis Report) will be composed in GitHub compatible markdown with embedded graphics where appropriate.
-The Analysis Team shall store all four reports as markdown in the VA Enterprise GitHub.
+Using the client traffic captured, the Analysis Team will analyze all traffic of all VistA clients of all users of three VistA systems.
+The Analysis Team shall also provide inter-VistA Analysis distinguishing common VistA traffic patterns from VistA-specific traffic patterns.

 Traffic Analysis Report for each VistA shall characterize:
 a)	User volume